mlight06/Viknow/README.md

 Viknow is an MVP-based application.
 It will be able to persist data that is both imported, and input by the user.
 This is a solo project that was done in a 48 hour period.

 ## Description
-Viknow is a full stack application that will allow the user to select a protein that is the main staple of their dish.
-Based on the selection, the most palatable type of wine will be suggested to pair.
-Based on the type of wine suggested, Viknow will also suggest a value wine as well as high end wine of that type.
+Viknow is a full stack application that will allow the user to select from a wide, and ever growing database of dish types.
+Based on the selection, the most palatable type of wine(s) will be suggested to pair.
+A description of the selected wine will be provided to inform the user what to expect from such a wine.

 ## Installation